 Don’t ride a scooter or motorbike without a helmet.

-Always carry an up to date International Driver’s license, as police do random checks on both.
 We advise against hiring bikes as Thailand is notorious for motorcycle accidents, but if you do hire one, get heed sensible advice on traffic rules before heading out on to the seemingly chaotic roads.

 Don’t swim if a red flag is showing on the beach.